keriganmarketing/gulfclerk/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.17.44 =
+Added Title check to make sure it does say you were hacked, updated code for compatibility with WP 4.8.3 and fixed Undefined variable error in Quarantine and an XSS vulnerability in nonce error output.

 = 4.17.29 =
 Changed the definition update URL to only use SSL when required, and updated PayPal form for better domestic IPN compatibility.